Upclycled desk ideas that are budget-friendly

 Tips for painting a metal desk

 -Before spray painting, tape the metal ring around the desk.
 In addition, drawers need to be removed.
-It took 2 solid coats of color spray paint with a primer built-in like this spray paint.
+It took 2 solid coats of color spray paint meant for glossy surfaces like this spray paint.

 -Make sure to spray from a variety of angles.
 You need to fully coat all parts evenly go back and forth.